 - Restrictive cardiomyopathy: rare; estimated prevalence between 1:1,000 and 1:5,000, with restrictive filling and reduced diastolic filling of one/both ventricles and normal or near-normal systolic function.
 Causes include: amyloidosis, endomyocardial fibrosis, and idiopathic.

-- Arrhythmogenic right ventricular cardiomyopathy: with fibro-fatty replacement of right ventricular myocardium, Uhl's anomaly (parchment heart).
-The cause is unknown; the familial form is usually autosomal dominant with incomplete penetrance but may be recessive, eg Naxos disease (autosomal recessive family from the Greek Island).
+- Arrhythmogenic right ventricular cardiomyopathy (ARVC): a progressive genetic cardiomyopathy characterised by progressive fatty and fibrous replacement of ventricular myocardium.
+The cause is unknown; the familial form is usually autosomal dominant with incomplete penetrance but can be recessive.

 - In contrast to coronary heart disease having a higher incidence in the elderly, cardiomyopathies can occur at younger ages.
 Therefore, cardiomyopathy should be suspected in any young person presenting with a heart failure, arrhythmias or thromboembolism.